1914 The Great Patriotic Rally "For Love and Honour"

 At first the politicians promised that this was to be a short march to victory.
 The "Canadian Expeditionary Force" would be made up entirely of volunteers.
 Patriotic Societies sprang up across the country, to recruit the volunteers.
 Women started to wear buttons saying "Knit or Fight".
 Boys quickly chose.

-The first Patriotic Rally was held in the new Town Hall on November 11, 1914.
+For most of our soldiers, the war began at the Town Hall.
+The first Patriotic Rally was held there on November 11, 1914.
+That fine building was brand new and just the place for a Great Patriotic Rally with music, excitement and heroes already in uniform.
 Warden Hubbell was chairman of the splendid meeting.
 The large crowd was stirred by the rich voice of Mr. Frank S. Pearce singing "It's a Long Way to Tipperary", followed by "La Marseillaise" by Mrs. Thompson of Deloro.

+The prettiest girls in town marched in dressed in what their parents supposed to be the national costumes of the European countries that need saving.
+More than one young lady was pulled up the aisle on a dog cart strewn with banners.
+The enlistment drive had begun.
 From above in the gallery, the Deloro Orchestra and a choir of fifty voices provided rousing music.
 During one of the choruses, "Misses Beryl Hubbell, Olive Deacon and Cora McCracken marched onto the stage dressed and carrying flags to represent France, Belgium and Serbia."

 The Excitement was infectious.
 Fifteen volunteers were enrolled and they agreed to leave Marmora on the very next morning.
 Each one was immediately presented with a five dollar bill, and a promise of a wrist watch to be sent shortly.
 Of the fifteen, only George Johns was married and he was presented with a life insurance policy with a payout of $1,000.00.
 The Marmora Orange Lodge presented twelve of the recruits with "a neat pocket New Testament, printed on India paper and bound in khaki coloured leather."